n0-computer/iroh-examples/browser-chat/README.md

 The `build:wasm:release` command is an alias to `wasm-pack` in release mode.
 We also have a custom profile definition for the release build that includes optimizations to reduce the Wasm size (see [`.cargo/config.toml`](browser-wasm/.cargo/config.toml)).

+## Command-line app

+To run the CLI version of our chat app, simply run `cargo run` from this folder.
+It will print help text on how to create or join channels.